-Thank you for passing through Mr. Newberry's Social Science Grand Central.
-On your left, the Calendar and Link for your class will provide you with assignments, activities, due dates, slide shows and extra copies of handouts.
+Thank you for passing through Newberry's Grand Central.
+On your left, the link for your class will provide you with assignments, activities, due dates, slide shows and extra copies of handouts.
 During distance learning, many assignments and due dates will be found in the Google Classroom account associated with that particular class.

 Please note that information found there (especially calendar information) is subject to change on short notice.
 If chaos ensues, simply contact me about what adjustments you need to make.